Deck the Halls (2006 film)

 Deck the Halls is a 2006 American Christmas comedy film directed by John Whitesell, written by Matt Corman, Chris Ord, and Don Rhymer, and starring Danny DeVito, Matthew Broderick, Kristin Davis, and Kristin Chenoweth.
 It tells the story of an optometrist who ends up in a Christmas competition with his new neighbor.
-The film was released in theaters on November 22, 2006.
-It was released by 20th Century Fox Home Entertainment on DVD on November 6, 2007.
-It was a critical and commercial failure.
+The film was released in theaters by 20th Century Fox on November 22, 2006.
+It was a critical and commercial failure, grossing $47.2 million against a $51 million budget.

 Plot

-In the fictional town of Cloverdale, Massachusetts, optometrist and self-proclaimed Christmas expert Steve Finch wants his family, consisting of wife Kelly, daughter Madison, and son Carter, to have a great Christmas, filled with traditions such as using an Advent calendar, taking Christmas card pictures in matching sweaters, and buying a perfect, large tree.
+In the fictional town of Cloverdale, Massachusetts, optometrist and self-proclaimed Christmas expert Steve Finch wants his family, consisting of wife Kelly, daughter Madison, and son Carter, to have a great Christmas, filled with traditions such as using an Advent calendar, taking Christmas card pictures in matching sweaters, and buying a large Christmas tree.

 In the middle of the night on December 1, new neighbors move in across the street: car salesman and electrical engineer Buddy Hall and his trophy wife Tia, both of whom Steve and Kelly meet the next morning.
 Later that day, Kelly goes with Madison and Carter to the Hall house, where they meet the Halls’ teenage twin daughters, Ashley and Emily.
 Tia and Kelly immediately become friends, as do Ashley, Emily, and Madison.

 Buddy goes to work as a used car salesman, where he sells a car to the owner of the dealership, giving him a promotion.
 That night, Tia complains to him that while he can sell anything he soon gets bored.
 She is fed up with always moving on, to which Buddy responds he wants to achieve something greater than selling cars or copiers.

 After discovering that the neighborhood can be seen on satellite photos, but that his house is not visible, Buddy decides to make it visible using Christmas lights.
-As his display grows bigger, including live animals, it gets him known around town, angering Steve and threatening his position as the “Christmas guy.”
+As his display grows bigger, including live animals, it gets him known around town, angering Steve and threatening his position as the neighborhood's “Christmas guy.”

-Steve's envy towards Buddy increases; in various incidents, Steve's Christmas-card photo is ruined when two of Buddy's phonophobic feral horses get startled by the sleigh bells and take Steve for a wild ride which ends with him falling into a frozen lake, his car doors are ripped off during one of Buddy's light shows, and his private Christmas-tree lot is destroyed by a fire when Buddy accidentally spills gasoline with his chainsaw.
+Steve's envy towards Buddy increases; in various incidents, Steve's Christmas card photo is ruined when two of Buddy's phonophobic feral horses get startled by the sleigh bells and take Steve for a wild ride which ends with him falling into a frozen lake, his car doors are ripped off during one of Buddy's extravagant light shows, and his private Christmas tree lot is burned down when Buddy accidentally spills gasoline with his chainsaw.